10 Halloween Pranks that Don't Damage Property

 2. Junk drawer treats

 A variation on the terrible treat gag: Tell trick-or-treaters that you’re sorry but you’ve just run out of candy.
-Then say, “Well, wait a minute…I’m sure I can find something here that’s good…” Step away from the door briefly (and make voluble sounds of rummaging through a drawer or closet, if desired), coming back with “treats” like an old hairbrush or toothbrush, leftovers from the fridge, one dirty sock…anything you can think of.
+Then say, “Well, wait a minute…I’m sure I can find something here that’s good…” Step away from the door briefly (and make audible sounds of rummaging through a junk drawer or closet, if desired), coming back with “treats” like an old hairbrush or toothbrush, leftovers from the fridge, one dirty sock…anything you can think of.
 Be completely earnest and ask, “Who wants what?” to really make them squirm.

 3. Living dead scarecrow